ahansen03/tennis_seed_performance/README.md

 | ATP  | 6631  | 0.3276 | 0.2203 |

-Looking at players with 10+ appearances allows us to compare the performance of seeds who played a significant number of tournaments as a seed, as including the many seeds with few appearances would give us large bars at simple fractions (0, 1, 1/2, 1/4, 3/4, etc.), and deafen the underlying distribution that I aim to highlight.
+Looking at players with 10+ appearances allows us to compare the performance of seeds who played a significant number of tournaments as a seed.
+Since each player counts as 1 observation for the histograms regardless of player appearances, including the many seeds with few appearances would give us large bars at simple fractions (0, 1, 1/2, 1/4, 3/4, etc.).
+I aim to highlight the underlying distribution, as seen in the image.
 This gives us a better sense of how the top players in both tours performed.
 Regardless, the difference in average upset frequency between the ATP and WTA tours in both tables is statistically insignificant (p ≈ 0.91 and 0.58, respectively).

 As a result, we cannot make the claim that the two tours perform differently in terms of overall average upset frequency.
 Furthermore, we can observe from the histograms and tables that the upset frequency variances are approximately equal for both tours.
 This all culminates in the fact that we observe virtually identical distributions for both tours.
 This already gives us evidence against the claim that the WTA tour is susceptible to more upsets than the ATP tour, but there are some more interesting conclusions to be found when we break this down even further.